-Its branches are flexible while its narrow and long leaves appear in a particular silver-green color, especially in what is commonly called weeping willow.
+Its branches are flexible while its narrow and long leaves appear in silver-green, especially in what is commonly called weeping willow.
 Let’s learn more about its symbolism, spiritual meaning, and uses.

-A peculiarity of this tree is that it produces fruits that, once they are rapidly ripe, fall to the ground giving the feeling that the tree has born fruit prematurely.
+A peculiarity of this tree is that it produces fruits that, once rapidly ripe, fall to the ground giving the feeling that the tree has born fruit prematurely.

 The first information on this elegant plant was found in ancient Egyptian texts dating back to the II millennium BC.
 Hippocrates, however, in the fifth century BC described its anti-inflammatory and pain-relieving properties for the first time.